Coronavirus (COVID-19) Updates

 Complaints: Common Issues & Reporting

 No. Landlords cannot evict you or threaten to do so because you have reported a violation.
 That would be a violation of MGO32.15 State 704.45, and Agriculture Trade & Consumer Protection (ATCP) 134.09(5).
+A property owner can evict you if you are breaking a rule that is in your lease.

 - Peeling paint